-If you have already correctly configured the L2TP VPN server in the TP-Link SMB VPN router and L2TP VPN client in your Windows 7, but the client still cannot connect to the server, there may be something wrong with the settings on your Windows 7, please refer to this article to start some services and modify some entries of your Windows Registry.
+The encrypted L2TP VPN, also known as L2TP over IPsec, is used for remote access to the workplace network.
+If you have properly configured L2TP VPN server on TP-Link SMB VPN router and L2TP VPN client on Windows PC, but the client still cannot connect to the server, there may be something wrong with the settings of the Windows System, please refer to this article to start some services and modify some entries of the Windows Registry.

-- If you do not know how to configure L2TP client-to-LAN VPN in TP-Link router, please refer to FAQ444 for help.
+- If you do not know how to configure L2TP VPN on the TP-Link router, please refer to FAQ444 for help.

-- It is not suitable for third-party VPN client software.
+- This method is not suitable for third-party VPN client software.

-L2TP Client-to-LAN VPN is used to remote access to your workplace network.
-If you have problem when connect to the L2TP VPN server, please first check the basic configuration according to the FAQ444 and mind the physical connection, username, password, pre-shared key and so on.
-After you did this basic check, if system still informs Error code 629 or 809, you can try to start some services and modify some values of the Windows Registry to solve the problem.
+If you have a problem connecting to the L2TP VPN server, please first check the basic configuration according to FAQ444, paying attention to the physical connection, username, password, pre-shared key, etc. After doing these basic checks, if you still encounter Error messages (Windows 8/8.1/10), or Error code 629/809 (Windows 7), please follow the below steps to start some system services and modify some values in the Windows Registry.

 - IKE and AuthIP IPsec Keying Modules